 - Trial Balance reconciles to consolidated statements

-- Non-controlling interest calculations are correct
+- NCI calculations are correct

 - Currency translations are accurate